Tobyrams/Programming-2B-PartOne/README.md

 1. **Visual Studio 2022 or later:** [Visual Studio website](https://visualstudio.microsoft.com/)

 ### Installation
-1. Clone the PARTONE repository from GitHub.
+1. Clone the PARTONE repository from GitHub Or Download the zip file.
 2. Open the PARTONE.sln solution in Visual Studio.

 ### Running the Application